MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/README.md

 [![Doc Deployment](https://img.shields.io/github/actions/workflow/status/MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/deploy-docs.yml?label=docs)](https://github.com/MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/actions)

 This repository contains the operational core of **MiSAR**: the All-in-One launcher, the source-code parser, the Platform Specific Model (PSM) generation workflow, and the resources used to transform a PSM into a Platform Independent Model (PIM).
 From the All-in-One launcher, you can access the MiSAR Graphical Model Generator.
-But if you would like to check its source code,
+But if you would like to check its source code, (https://github.com/MicroServiceArchitectureRecovery/misar-plantUML)

-The parser analyses implementation artefacts from a microservice system and recovers a **Platform Specific Model (PSM)**.
+The parser analyses source code artefacts from a microservice system and recovers a **Platform Specific Model (PSM)**.
 The transformation stage then derives a **Platform Independent Model (PIM)**, which represents the recovered architecture at a higher level of abstraction.

 ## Repository role